Viceroy: India

 Alongside the Commander-in-Chief, India, the viceroy was the public face of the British presence in India, attending to many ceremonial functions as well as political affairs.
-As the representative of the emperors and empresses of India, who were also the kings and queens of the United Kingdom of Great Britain and Ireland, the viceroy served as the grand master of the two principal orders of chivalry of British India: the Order of the Star of India and the Order of the Indian Empire.
+As the representative of the emperors and empress of India, who were also the kings and queens of the United Kingdom of Great Britain and Ireland, the viceroy served as the grand master of the two principal orders of chivalry of British India: the Order of the Star of India and the Order of the Indian Empire.

-During the office's history, the governors-general of India were based in two cities: Calcutta during the 19th century and New Delhi during the 20th century.
-Additionally, whilst Calcutta was the capital of British India, the viceroys spent the summer months at Simla.
+During the office's history, the governors-general of India were based in two cities: Calcutta until 1911 and New Delhi afterwards.
+Additionally, whilst Calcutta was the capital of India, the viceroys spent the summer months at Simla.
 The two historic residences of the viceroys still stand: the Viceroy's House in New Delhi and Government House in Kolkata.
 They are used today as the official residences of the president of India and the governor of West Bengal, respectively.
 The portraits of the governors-general still hang in a room on the ground floor of the Presidential Palace, one of the last vestiges of both the viceroys and the British Raj.

 Notable governors-general of India include Warren Hastings, Lord Cornwallis, Lord Curzon, The Earl of Minto, Lord Chelmsford, and Lord Mountbatten.
-Lord Mountbatten served as the last viceroy of British India, but continued on as the first governor-general of the Dominion of India.
+Lord Mountbatten served as the last Viceroy of India, but continued on as the first governor-general of the Dominion of India.